Optimisation

 As the dung beetle diligently contributes to enriching its surroundings, it serves as a testament to the interconnectedness and balance of the natural world.

-It therefore remains incumbent for CIOs and strategists to consider all facets of portfolio construction – from governance, to asset allocation, to implementation; complemented by strong execution, risk management and responsible investment practices.
+Similarly it remains incumbent for CIOs/strategists to consider all facets of portfolio construction – from governance, to asset allocation, to implementation; complemented by strong execution, risk management and responsible investment practices.

 We look forward to unpacking these interrelated issues at the 12th annual Asset Allocation Forum in Terrigal NSW.